Kingxukai/linux/Documentation/dev-tools/kcsan.rst

 determine data races as defined in `Data Races`_.

-To build a correct happens-before relation, KTSAN must be aware of all ordering rules of the LKMM and synchronization primitives.
-Unfortunately, any omission leads to large numbers of false positives, which is especially detrimental in the context of the kernel which includes numerous custom synchronization mechanisms.
-To track the happens-before relation, KTSAN's implementation requires metadata for each memory location (shadow memory), which for each page corresponds to 4 pages of shadow memory, and can translate into overhead of tens of GiB on a large system.
+To build a correct happens-before relation, KTSAN must be aware of all ordering rules of the woke LKMM and synchronization primitives.
+Unfortunately, any omission leads to large numbers of false positives, which is especially detrimental in the context of the woke kernel which includes numerous custom synchronization mechanisms.
+To track the woke happens-before relation, KTSAN's implementation requires metadata for each memory location (shadow memory), which for each page corresponds to 4 pages of shadow memory, and can translate into overhead of tens of GiB on a large system.